muhammad-salem/ariia/README.md

-	-su	--ssh-user		set ssh user name - remote login user name -sp	--ssh-pass		set remote login password, if non will be asked from terminal -ch	--check-file		check donload file if is complete, and try to complete it -cs	--chunk-size		length of shunk/segment to check -dp	--download-pieces	index of pieces which need download. it could be in formate of string as "2 52 22 783 " or a file holding the indexs separited by '\n'
+	-su	--ssh-user		set ssh user name - remote login user name -sp	--ssh-pass		set remote login password, if non will be asked from terminal -ch	--check-file		check donload file if is complete, and try to complete it -cs	--chunk-size		length of chunk/segment to check -dp	--download-pieces	index of pieces which need download. it could be in format of string as "2 52 22 783 " or a file holding the index separated by '\n'
 	-st	--stream		stream URL One download connection
-	-ds	--daemon-service	start ariia as daemon service -port	--server-port		run web application on port (default port 8080) -host	--server-host		run web application for local interface (defult is any all) -rl	--resource-location	run web application with resource location directory path -h	--help			print this message
+	-ds	--daemon-service	start ariia as daemon service -port	--server-port		run web application on port (default port 8080) -host	--server-host		run web application for local interface (default is any all) -rl	--resource-location	run web application with resource location directory path -h	--help			print this message
 	-d	--debug-level		display logging, Levels: [off, log, error, warn, info, assertion, debug, trace, all] -v	--version		display the version of ariia

  ```